SS Central America, Best Seller, Ship of

 By following the accounts of the explorers own journals, Normand Klare has presented insights to a wild country that even now calls the adventurous traveler.

 A epic book that was derived from literally thousands of notes these explorers labored and risked life and limb to compile.
 Exciting and informing, this book answers and informs the modern traveler to the culture and characteristics of the people of this wild and untamed land.
-Notes by the explorers and Klare, present a intriguing look at the environment and effects surrounding the rainforests that can relate to modern day impacts by man.
+Notes by the explorers and Klare, present a intriguing look at the environment and effects surrounding the rain forests that can relate to modern day impacts by man.

 In High Quality Hardback Library Edition.